needle-mirror/com.unity.transport/Documentation~/faq.md

 driver.Bind(NetworkEndpoint.AnyIpv4.WithPort(7777));
 ```

+For local development (i.e. both server and client running on the same PC), binding to `NetworkEndpoint.LoopbackIpv4` might be preferable.
+This prevents other machines from connecting to the server, which might be desirable in unsecure environments like public wireless networks or internet cafes.

-The only reason you would want to bind to a specific IP address instead of the wildcard is if your server has multiple interfaces and you want to limit clients to connect only through a particular one.
+Otherwise, the only reason you would want to bind to a specific IP address instead of the wildcard is if your server has multiple interfaces and you want to limit clients to connect only through a particular one.
 This can be because of security reasons, or because another service is already listening on the same port on a different interface.

 ### When using Unity Relay